Wausau Mayor proclaims three emergency declarations

 Wausau (WAOW) -- Wausau Mayor Katie Rosenberg has proclaimed three emergency declarations.

-One, executive order 6, allows the mayor's office to authorize emergency purchases and take measure to keep city employees safe due to the rise of COVID-19 cases in the area.
+One, executive order 6, proclaims a state of emergency which allows the mayor's office to authorize emergency purchases and take appropriate measures to keep city employees safe due to the rise of COVID-19 cases in the area.

 The second, executive order 7, prohibits weapons and firearms at polling places.